shahidakhter786/wazuh-criminalip-integration/README.md

     Comprehensive Visibility: Gain a holistic view of your security landscape by correlating internal alerts with external threat data.
     Prioritized Alerts: Utilize CriminalIP’s risk scoring to prioritize which alerts require immediate attention, reducing alert fatigue and focusing on high-risk incidents.
     Scalable and Automated: The integration allows for automated enrichment of Wazuh alerts, ensuring your security operations scale effectively as your infrastructure grows.

+    Configuring the Integration

+Before configuring, you’ll need to get an API key from criminalIP website.

+To implement the Wazuh and CriminalIP integration, follow these steps:

+    Clone the Repository: Clone the repository from [GitHub]

+(https://github.com/shahidakhter786/wazuh-criminalip-integration) to your Wazuh server.

+2. Set Up the Python Script:
+— The `custom-criminalip.py` script needs to be configured with your CriminalIP API key.
+This script queries CriminalIP’s API and processes the data received.
+Add your API key in the python script.
+— Place the script in the appropriate directory on your Wazuh server.

+3. Deploy the Rules:
+— The `rules.xml` file contains the necessary rules for Wazuh to parse and act upon the data received from CriminalIP.
+— Copy this file into the Wazuh rules directory to enable the integration.

+4. Update Wazuh Configuration:
+— Use the provided `ossec.conf` to ensure that Wazuh is correctly configured to use the CriminalIP integration.
+This configuration file includes settings that direct Wazuh to trigger alerts based on CriminalIP data.

+5. Test the Integration:
+— After setting everything up, run test alerts through Wazuh to verify that the integration is functioning as expected.
+Check if Wazuh is generating alerts with enriched data from CriminalIP.